LBC-LNBio/KVFinder-web/docs/_sources/_plugin/index.rst.txt

 .. image:: img/pymol_viewer_3.png
     :width: 800

-Again, copy the cavity KAH (same region of the previous detections) to a new object (KAF_RD).
+Again, copy the cavity KAG (same region of the previous detections) to a new object (KAG_RD).

 .. code-block:: bash

-    # Copy KAH
+    # Copy KAG
-    select resn KAH and output.KVFinder.output
+    select resn KAG and output.KVFinder.output
-    create KAH_RD, sele
+    create KAG_RD, sele
     delete sele

 .. image:: img/pymol_viewer_4.png
     :width: 800

-The cavity KAF detected with the 2.4 Å Removal Distance (magenta) has a lower boundary than that detected with the 1.2 Å (KAH; white).
+The cavity KAH detected with the 2.4 Å Removal Distance (magenta) has a lower boundary than that detected with the 1.2 Å (KAG; white).
 Therefore, by decreasing the Removal Distance, the cavity boundary is also raised.

 Furthermore, changing the cavity boundary by varying Probe Out and Removal Distance also affects cavity segregation.